16 Discontinued Premium Ice Cream Flavors You'll Never See Again

 Häagen-Dazs Baileys Irish Cream

-Fans of the creamy liqueur expressed their disappointment on Twitter when the brand discontinued the boozy flavor back in 2018, but sadly, it shows no signs of returning as they've added an Irish Cream Brownie flavor (but not Baileys brand) to the line-up.
+Fans of the creamy liqueur expressed their disappointment on Twitter when the ice cream brand discontinued the boozy flavor back in 2018.
+Sadly, it shows no signs of returning, but Häagen-Dazs has added an Irish Cream Brownie flavor (but not Baileys brand) to its lineup.

 Talenti Oatmeal Raisin Cookie Gelato

-This rich gelato mixed real oatmeal cookie pieces, dark brown sugar, cinnamon, and raisins into vanilla ice cream was introduced in 2015, and sadly, retired a few years later.
+This rich gelato consisted of vanilla ice cream mixed with real oatmeal cookie pieces, dark brown sugar, cinnamon, and raisins.
+Initially launched in 2015, the flavor didn't last long on the shelves and unfortunately retired a few years later.

 Jeni's Splendid Ice Cream Supermoon

-The cult-favorite brand is a little secretive about what flavors are coming and going, but one Reddit user noted they couldn't find the sweet, floral flavor and emailed the ice cream maker, who supposedly said, "At this time our Supermoon is unavailable.
+The cult-favorite brand is a little secretive about what flavors are coming and going, but one Reddit user noted they couldn't find the sweet, floral flavor and emailed the ice cream company.
+According to the Redditor, Jeni's responded by writing, "At this time our Supermoon is unavailable.
 However, at Jeni's, we never say never when it comes to bringing back fan-favorite flavors.
 I'll let the R+D folks know that you'd like to see it return to the lineup."

 Ben & Jerry's Oatmeal Cookie Chunk

-One of the most mourned flavors from the brand, this one was sent to the Flavor Graveyard when the supplier of the ice cream's signature oatmeal cookies stopped making them, and the ice cream makers couldn't find a replacement that was up to their standards.
+As one of the most mourned Ben & Jerry's flavors, Oatmeal Cookie Chunk was sent to the Flavor Graveyard in 2012 when the supplier of the ice cream's signature oatmeal cookies stopped making them.
+Despite its search for a replacement, Ben & Jerry's couldn't find one that was up to its standards.

 Häagen-Dazs Blackberry Cabernet Sorbet

-This fruity sorbet, based on blackberries and tart cabernet sauvignon grapes, was first spotted in freezers in 2011, but was unfortunately discontinued.
+This fruity sorbet, which featured flavors of blackberries and tart cabernet sauvignon grapes, was first spotted in freezers in 2011, but was unfortunately given the axe.

 Turkey Hill Strawberry Rhubarb Pie

-This classic summer pie flavor was a favorite from Turkey Hill through 2001, and was a strong contender to be brought back a few years ago, but Caramel Brownie Overload won the fan flavor vote.
+This classic summer pie flavor was a Turkey Hill favorite from 1996 to 2001, and it was a strong contender to be brought back a few years ago.
+However, Caramel Brownie Overload ended up winning the fans' flavor vote.

 Ben & Jerry's Wavy Gravy